Supporting the Establishment of Networks of Media Lawyers Globally

 Project Brochures: Brochures describing the project and the concept of a media lawyers’ network are available in Arabic, English, French, Russian and Spanish (click on the appropriate language to download).

 Background Note on Establishing a Media Lawyers’ Network: This Note provides an introduction to the role of media lawyers’ networks and outlines organisational issues for lawyers to consider when establishing a network, such as questions of governance, membership and funding.
-The Note is available in English, French and Spanish.
+The Note is available in Arabic, English, French and Spanish.

 Case Studies of Media Lawyers’ Networks: These case studies highlight the work of media lawyers’ networks in three different countries.
 They feature: